lilweathergirl/NGCM/README.md

 By default the notebook uses intermediate deterministic NeuralGCM 1.4° model.
 Predictions are made for all variables on all pressure levels At the end, you can compare outputs of NeuralGCM redictions to ERA5 reanalysis.

+Test code are some attempted changes to extract only 500 mb geoheight and an attempt at extracting surface pressure at a given location.